What is a safety valve and what is the purpose of a safety valve?

 - In a safety valve, the inlet port is smaller when compared to the discharge port

 - An external valve lever is used in the safety valve and it can be seen at the top of the valve body, which is used as an operational check.

-What is the difference between the safety valve and relief valve
+What is the difference between the safety valve and the relief valve?

-A relief valve would release the liquid or opens the valve in a proportional manner so that it can maintain some system pressure.
-In case of a safety valve it would quickly lift and reduces the pressure instantly.
+A relief valve would release the liquid or open the valve in a proportional manner so that it can maintain some system pressure.
+In the case of a safety valve, it would quickly lift and reduce the pressure instantly.
 The major difference is in the capacity and set point.
-The relief valve would relieve pressure in case of overpressure condition, it has an operator that would give a control signal to open the valve.
+The relief valve would relieve pressure in case of overpressure conditions, it has an operator that would give a control signal to open the valve.
 Safety valves operate without the help of an operator.
 The relief valve would open gradually as the fluid pressure increases while the safety valve opens fully when the set pressure is reached.
 The safety valve will open fully if the system achieves the opening pressure and there is no half or semi-open position for a safety valve like the relief valve.